 If it is decided to vary the evaporator or condenser water flow rate, the flow rate should not exceed the minimum or maximum limits.
-During startup, the rate of change for the evaporator flow rate should not exceed 50% of the current value per minute.
-For normal unit operation, the evaporator flow rate change should use 10% of the current value per minute as guidance.
+Additionally, the rate of change for the evaporator flow rate should not exceed 50% of the current value per minute.